wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 * **Alert fires** = 5 minutes.
 * **Alert resolves** = 10 minutes.

-The following events show how the alert might fire and then resolve:
+Here's how the alert might fire, and then resolve:

  1. `metric.name` normally reports 0, but starts reporting 1 at 10:21.
  1. At 10:26, the alert fires, because `metric.name` has reported 1 during the 5 whole minutes (from 10:21 to 10:25) immediately before the alert check at 10:26.